OlegKunitsyn/iac/armstrong/README.md

 - Traefik balances `8000` and `8001` ports
 - next application instance binds to one of them
 - previous instance is getting terminated
+- provisioning may fail on `deployment` step due to unfinished initialization of the VPS.
+Simply re-try it in 30-60 seconds.

 ## Provisioning and blue deployment
 Create `terraform.tfvars` file with your secrets